Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location

 Specifically, we often need items like:

-- Breakfast items (cold cereal, oatmeal packs, pancake mix/syrup, etc.)
+- Breakfast items (cold cereal, oatmeal packs, pancake mix, syrup, etc.)

-- Beverages (drink mixes/juice, dry milk, coffee/tea, etc.)
+- Beverages (drink mix, juice, dry milk, coffee, tea, etc.)

 - Peanut butter & jelly

-- Canned fruit
+- Canned fruit (small cans and individual servings)

 - Canned vegetables (tomatoes of all forms, corn, peas, beans: dried and can, etc.)